One of our favorite things to do here at Atomivox is give our clients a shiny new brand identity.

 Below are three reasons rebranding your company is not a good idea and when you should search for solutions to actual problems.

 No one enjoys seeing their numbers drop.
 If you’re a seasoned entrepreneur, business owner or managing director, you know that growth isn’t always “up and to the right.”
-Some months the numbers are plain ugly.
+Some months the sales numbers are plain ugly.

 Sales are down.

 Managers are anxious.

 When you’re staring at weak sales and marketing numbers, it’s easy to panic.
 You’re tempted to look for scapegoats and easy opportunities.
 Maybe a “simple” brand redesign will open the floodgates?

 Whenever you’re feeling this way, proceed with caution.
 Even a “well-managed” brand redesign isn’t without its pitfalls.

 Like our friends at Slack, you may think a rebranding project may be the key to getting stale business performance back on track, and you might be right.
 But you need to be careful.